Skip to main content

 These language modules are for beginners.
 You can also select a non-beginner language module if you already have some knowledge of the language and want to improve it, but you need to check whether it fits into your timetable.

-OR: Free choice of one 15-credit elective module, instead of a language
+OR: Free choice of one 15-credit elective module, instead of a language.

-• Japanese Language and Culture I (a)
+Britain through Language and Culture

 Young women talking and laughing

-If you are a non-native speaker of English and you want to use your semester or year abroad to deepen your English language competence, by analysing the implicit conventions of real-life contemporary English, then this suite is for you.
-The two modules in this suite will equip you with practical tools to use spoken and written English in a variety of socio-cultural situations.
+If you are a non-native speaker of English and you want to use your semester or year abroad to deepen your English language competence, by analysing the implicit conventions of real-life contemporary English, then this course package is for you.
+The two modules in this package will equip you with practical tools to use spoken and written English in a variety of socio-cultural situations.
 Both modules will boost your academic outcomes while studying through the medium of English, and they will also enhance your employability prospects when considering a future career in multicultural and multilingual contexts.
 In addition to the two modules, you can choose two more 15-credit modules of your own choice.

 1. Exploring Spoken English (EAL4760, 15 credits)